2019-2020 Work Plan

 TSAG has pursued several special projects in order to advance its vision of protecting travelers and the public safety personnel who serve them.
 These special projects allow TSAG to take creative and innovative approaches to advocating for and promoting emergency responder and traveler safety.
 TSAG has identified the following special projects for the 2019-2020 Strategic Plan and Work Plan described briefly below and presented in priority order:

-- CAV Needs Specific to Emergency Response (use cases): This project will address vehicle to responder communications (hazardous conditions needs, special equipment needs – e.g., extrication), unique behavior of AVs in emergency response scenarios, and AV needs from responders including standards and specifications.
+- CV and AV Needs Specific to Emergency Response (use cases): This project will address vehicle to responder communications (hazardous conditions needs, special equipment needs – e.g., extrication), unique behavior of CVs and AVs in emergency response scenarios, and CV and AV needs from responders including standards and specifications.
 It will also identify behaviors of vehicles in response to emergency vehicles (e.g., how a level 4 AV will behave as an emergency response vehicle approaches).